bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/informatics_on_high_throughput_sequencing_data_2016.md

 ### Workshop Survey

 We value your feedback.
-PLease fill out [our survey](https://www.surveymonkey.com/r/8SQZPHT) to help us make our workshops better.
+Please fill out [our survey](https://www.surveymonkey.com/r/8SQZPHT) to help us make our workshops better.

 [&uarr;](#back_to_top)